 Among the various edible mushrooms, Oyster mushrooms are particularly favored due to the relative simplicity and low cost of their cultivation techniques.
 Pleurotus mushrooms are valued for their comprehensive nutritional profile.
 They consist of approximately 85 to 89.2 grams of water per 100 grams of fresh weight and provide around 41kcal of energy (based on general water factor) or 33 kcal (based on specific water factor).
 Their composition also includes 0.46 g nitrogen, 2.3g protein, 0.19 g total fat, 0.73 g as hand 6.94 g carbohydrates (Manzi, 2001).

 The recycling and utilization of agricultural and agro-industrial waste represent a crucial strategy for promoting sustainable resource management and enhancing agricultural productivity.
-Pleurotus species are particularly well-suited for cultivation on a wide variety of lignocellulosic agro-waste substrates(Yamarchi et al., 2018).
+Pleurotus species are particularly well-suited for cultivation on a wide variety of lingo cellulosic agro-waste substrates(Yamarchi et al., 2018).

 In light of the aforementioned significance and potential on advancements for cultivating Pleurotusfloridain both rural and urban regions of the country, the study was undertaken as title “BioconversionofSpentmushroom substrate (SMS) of button mushroom for cultivation of Oyster mushroom (Pleurotusflorida) ”in the present organization.